 "They died by scores and thousands.
 Villages were depopulated.
 Corpses were scattered over the fields or piled up in the houses or huts.
 All branches of industrial activity were paralyzed.
 The fields were uncultivated; the herds rove untended; and the workshops and mines were without laborers.
 It was only with difficulty that the ships could be manned.
 (Some) escaped the foul disease, but only to be wasted by famine."18

-It is estimated that over the first 75 years after contact with Europeans, the of the country.
-A report in 1838 states: (SLIDE 16)
+It is estimated that over the first 75 years after contact with Europeans, the

 American Indian population declined by between 75 and 90%.